gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 > **_NOTE:_** A game can and often does have multiple render passes per frame.
 Imagine you are building a first person racing game.
 The main render pass would draw the interior of your car, your opponents' cars, the world, the trees and so on.
 A second render pass will draw all of the HUD and UI on top.
 A third render pass might be used for drawing shadows.
 A fourth render pass might render the objects in your rearview mirror and so on.
 All of these render passes need to be encoded and submitted to the GPU on each new frame for drawing.

 It is important to note that the commands to be encoded in a `MTLCommandBuffer` and submitted to the GPU are not only limited to rendering.
 We can submit "compute" commands to the GPU for general-purpose non-rendering work such as fast number crunching via the [`MTLComputeCommandEncoder`](https://developer.apple.com/documentation/metal/mtlcomputecommandencoder) (modern techniques for ML, physics, simulations, etc are all done on the GPU nowadays).
-Apple Vision's internal libraries for example use Metal for all the finger tracking, ARKit environment recognition and tracking and so on.
+Apple Vision internal libraries for example use Metal for all the finger tracking, ARKit environment recognition and tracking and so on.
 However, let's focus only on the rendering commands for now.

 #### Enabling Vertex Amplification for a Render Pass